 So, we need to be strategic about the credit products we apply for and bear a couple of things in mind:

 - Lenders value stability so applying for credit after a sudden change like moving home or starting a new job can be detrimental

 - Making multiple credit applications in a short space of time is seen unfavourably by lenders who may view it as desperation for credit

 - Applying for unsuitable credit products and being rejected can damage a credit score

 This can see us accepted in principle, but lenders will undertake a stricter check before offering us credit - and that can leave a mark on our credit file.

 Finally, it's worth considering products that are specifically aimed at helping to rebuild or improve a credit rating.

-For those who aren't ready to make a credit card application, the Cashplus prepaid card offers another way to add positive marks to a credit file.
+For those who aren't ready to make a credit card application, prepaid cards may offer another way to add positive marks to a credit file.

 Prepaid cards aren't subject to credit checks because there is no real borrowing involved.
 In most cases the cardholder simply loads money onto the card and uses it like a debit or credit card.

 However, some of these cards can help to improve credit ratings by essentially 'loaning' the cardholder a fixed amount of money, which is then repaid in monthly instalments.
 The repayments show on an individual's credit file as a positive payment history as we explain in our guide to prepaid cards and their positive impact on credit ratings.